 Louisville Jack O’ Lantern Spectacular | October 3-31

 Fall favorite Jack O'Lantern Spectacular is back at Louisville Iroquois Park for another season of Halloween fun.
 Visitors can stroll along a 1/3-mile path to enjoy over 5,000 carved pumpkins illuminated every evening as a part of the nightly art show.
 This family-friendly Fall celebration is the perfect ending to a day of exploration and has become one of Louisville’s most popular October traditions.
 This year's theme is Wanderlust: The World Is Your Pumpkin.

 Venardos' classic red-and-white striped circus tent will return to Waterfront Park this October with over a dozen shows to choose from.
 Founded by former Ringling Bros.
 Ringmaster Kevin Venardos, this new-age circus brings a modern-day twist to the classic tradition.
 Adults and children alike will enjoy trapeze artists, aerial stunts, dance numbers, jugglers, and more.

-Celebrating the official sandwich of the state of Kentucky, this new 2022 event will be held at Louisville's Waterfront Park and highlight local professional and amateur chefs and their spin on the iconic dish.
-The event will kick off the first-ever Louisville Hot Brown Week, which takes place October 23-30 and offers $9 Hot Browns or Hot Brown-inspired dishes at select restaurants.
+Celebrating the official sandwich of the state of Kentucky, this popular edible event returns to Louisville's Waterfront Park to highlight local professional and amateur chefs and their spin on the iconic dish.
+The event will kick off the annual Louisville Hot Brown Week, which takes place October 23-29 and offers $9 Hot Browns or Hot Brown-inspired dishes at select restaurants around the city.
 Use the Hot Brown Week app to be in the running for a free weekend stay at the iconic Brown Hotel.